PowerDNS/pdns/pdns/recursordist/docs/changelog/pre-4.0.rst

    6a6fb05ad81c519b4002ed1db00f3ed9b7bce6b4.
 Debugging and testing by Fusl.

-Various other documentation changes by Christian Hofstaedtler and Ruben Kerkhof.
+Various other documentation changes by Chris Hofstaedtler and Ruben Kerkhof.
 Lots of improvements all over the place by Kees Monshouwer.

 PowerDNS Recursor 3.6.2